DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 of user data.
 The deep pockets of Google and
-Microsoft in the battle for dominance over one of the key components of digital practices means that Mozilla, despite its remarkable initiatives and the quality of Firefox will probably become the next big casualty in the brave new world of free.
+Microsoft in the battle for dominance over one of the key components of digital practices means that Mozilla, despite its remarkable initiatives and the quality of Firefox, will probably become the next big casualty in the brave new world of free.

-The psychologist and economist Dan Ariely makes the same point when he argued that we are paying far too much every time we get something for free.[^23] This was also the point of Milton Friedman’s adage ‘there is no such thing as a free lunch’.
+The psychologist and economist Dan Ariely makes the same point when he argues that we are paying far too much every time we get something for free.[^23] This was also the point of Milton Friedman’s adage ‘there is no such thing as a free lunch’.
 Therefore in order to understand the price of gratis, it is necessary to always keep the product in mind.